Ysgol Uwchradd Caergybi

-Ysgol Uwchradd Caergybi is a secondary school in Holyhead, Anglesey.
-It claims to be the first comprehensive school in England and Wales, opening in 1949 as Holyhead County School.
+Ysgol Uwchradd Caergybi is a coeducational comprehensive secondary school in Holyhead, Anglesey.
+It was the first comprehensive school in Wales, opening in 1949 as Holyhead County School.

 History

-The school was formed in 1949 with the amalgamation of Holyhead Grammar and St Cybi Secondary school and became the first comprehensive in the UK.
+The school was formed in 1949 with the amalgamation of Holyhead Grammar and St Cybi Secondary Modern school and became the first comprehensive in Wales.

 There was a number of reasons for the school to be the first "comp".
-The headmaster Mr Hughes was retiring and he was to be replaced by an enthusiast for Comprehensive education, Trefor Lovett.
+The headmaster Mr Hughes was retiring and he was to be replaced by an enthusiast for comprehensive education, Trefor Lovett.
 The new head became known as "the first apostle of the comprehensive movement."
 The transition was also assisted by the close proximity of St Cybi Secondary school and Holyhead Grammar; the schools that would be replaced.
 Obviously the backing of Anglesey Education Committee was essential.

 The changes that Lovett brought about were not unexpected as he had previously taught locally at Vaynor and Penderyn schools.
 The new school was certain that a child's future should not be determined at age eleven with the eleven plus exam.
 Previously children in Wales had all sat an exam at the end of their junior school education and this decided whether they would attend the grammar school or a secondary modern school.
 Lovett was convinced that this was unfair and that there should be a firm catchment area so that all the students irrespective of their background or abilities would attend the one school.